alex10791/personal-blog/_backgammon/2023-01-23-floating-reference-point-colorless-pip-counting.md

     </tr>
 </table>

-So now with little effort we can se that a very interesting floating referenece point is the 6-point.
+So now with little effort we can se that a very interesting floating reference point is the 6-point.
 So now we can ignore all checkers on both 6-points.

 <table>
     <tr>